-Currently the major source of population level estimates of CMD risk factors, morbidity and mortality in India and Pakistan has been ad hoc surveys.
+Currently the major source of population level estimates of CMD risk factors, morbidity and mortality in India has been ad hoc surveys.
 These surveys can generally be characterized as state-specific, with small, often highly variable sample sizes, varying and often low response rates, with use of different diagnostic criteria, and limited by problems of sample design, lack of standardization, frequent measurement errors and incomplete reporting of results.45 Recent initiatives by the Government of India have attempted to address these deficiencies through setting up a National Program for Prevention and Control of Diabetes, CVD and Stroke (NPDCS), an Integrated Diseases Surveillance Project (IDSP) at multiple sites, and establishing two other NCD risk factor surveillance projects.^{46, 47} However, these systems fall short by failing to provide critical CMD-specific incidence and mortality data, measures of diet and physical activity, secular trends in risk factors, health service utilization, health care costs, and quality of care.
-The Sample Registration System of India, for example, relies on medically certified deaths which account for just 15% of total mortality and coverage is limited to institutional deaths in urban areas.48 Pakistan conducted a national health survey from 1990-94, but has not mobilized unified, national efforts to collect subsequent health data in keeping with the transitioning socio-political milieu.
-The region as a whole suffers from a fragmented, chaotic, public-private mix of health-care providers with little or nonexistent documentation.
+The Sample Registration System of India, for example, relies on medically certified deaths which account for just 15% of total mortality and coverage is limited to institutional deaths in urban areas.48 Thus India suffers from a fragmented, chaotic, public-private mix of health-care providers with little or non-existent documentation.